Central Information Point

 What have we achieved so far?

-- Since service commenced in April 2018 the CIP has provided over 9,100 CIP reports to support frontline practitioners in family violence risk assessment and safety planning.
+- Since service commenced in April 2018, the Central Information Point (CIP) has provided over 11,400 CIP reports to support frontline practitioners in family violence risk assessment and management, including safety planning.

-- The service provided by the CIP is currently available to The Orange Door, and will be expanded to other family violence-related services over time.
-In late 2020, the CIP service was also made available to five Risk Assessment and Management Panels (RAMP).
+- The CIP is currently available to The Orange Door Network, as it rolls out across the state.
+In late 2020, the CIP was also made available to five Risk Assessment and Management Panels (RAMPs).
+All RAMP areas will have access to the CIP by June 2022.

 What is next?

-- The CIP will continue to be delivered to The Orange Door, across the established areas and those that are scheduled to commence as part of state-wide rollout.
+- The CIP will continue to be delivered to The Orange Door Network, across the established areas and those that are scheduled to commence as part of state-wide rollout.
 Service delivery to RAMPs will also continue.

 - System integration work will also continue to support automated data flow between the CIP and partner agency systems (police, courts, corrections and child protection) to increase the efficiencies of the CIP operating model.
 The integration of these systems will allow for the secure flow of information to reduce manual data entry processes and better allow the CIP to scale up to meet demand and increase capacity to expand its service to more specialist family violence services.